Hi, I’m Therese, one of your Holy Heroes Adventure Guides! Reading is one of my favorite things to do.

 - Winged Watchman (by Hilda Van Stockum)

 Let me start right away with a book your children need to read!
 I learned so much about what it was like living in Europe during the time of the Nazis.
-Growing up in Denmark during World War II is hard for Joris Verhagen, then when an aviator from the allies fighting the Nazis lands in his town, everything suddenly changes.
+Growing up in the Netherlands during World War II is hard for Joris Verhagen, then when an aviator from the allies fighting the Nazis lands in his town, everything suddenly changes.
 This is a great historical novel about a Catholic family who are trying to live their faith during World War II.
 So exciting, thought-provoking (and I read it over and over!).